 Pros: Americans kids are bold and daring.
 They’re not afraid to take chances and later in life that risk-taking behavior is great for their career.
 They’re not scared to put themselves out there, try new things, or start a business.

-Cons: Americans can be really fucking stupid teenagers or when they’re college age because they aren’t afraid of taking risks.
+Cons: Americans can be really fucking stupid and reckless or when they’re college age because they aren’t afraid of taking risks.
 This is bad when you have some independence and haven’t emotionally developed.
 They’re seriously, embarrasingly, dumb.

 The Italian kids I know are seriously discouraged from risks of any kind.
 No going barefoot on grass, in a river, no rolling around with dogs, no running around the forest and inspecting bugs.
 Being reckless or getting dirty are usually punished harshly.
-Sometimes to a super crazy extent i.e., sweating is even discouraged for fear of illness.
+Sometimes to a super crazy extent i.e., I saw a woman yell for sweating because it “causes illness.”

 Cons: Italians take much less risk as adults in terms of career and business.
 Also, being afraid of even the smallest risk can be incredibly boring.
 Let’s be honest.